15 Easy Fish Crafts for Kids – Fin-tastic DIY Ideas

 5. Cupcake Liner Fish Craft

 Cupcake liners are easy to find as kids never stop craving cupcakes.
-They come in an array of colors, patterns that make the perfect base for a fish craft or making an adorable ocean fish scene.
+They come in an array of colours, patterns that make the perfect base for a fish craft or making an adorable ocean fish scene.

 What You Will Need